Summer Staff at Forest Springs

 SUPPORT STAFF

-Memorial Day - Mid-July
+serve Memorial Day through Mid-July

 Being a camp counselor means you have the opportunity to changes lives at camp!
 We are looking for fun, faith-filled, college-aged applicants who are ready to serve God as counselors.